 LaGrange Street took the a big step in that direction in 1993 when Historic Boston, Inc. purchased and renovated the historic Hayden Building, one of only 10 commercial buildings designed by Henry Hobson Richardson, at the corner of Washington and LaGrange streets.
 Now a glossy, 21-story, luxury residential tower has risen at #47-55 LaGrange Street.

 Developers describe their new structure as part of the theater district.
 You can bet that they would rather promote the part of LaGrange Street’s history that is connected to the chateau of LaGrange-Bléneau than to the old Combat Zone.
-It’s ever so much more upscale.
+It’s ever so much more tasteful.